aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/nation/military-personnel/prayer-for-the-welfare-of-israel-defense-forces-soldiers.html.md

 May the Lord give our soldiers wisdom, understanding, and insight, so that they do not destroy the righteous with the wicked, as it is written in Your Torah:
-“<em>Far be it from you to do such a thing, to kill the righteous with the wicked, treating them the same.
+“Far be it from you to do such a thing, to kill the righteous with the wicked, treating them the same.
-Far be it from you – should the Judge of all the Earth not do justice?</em>”[foot]Genesis 18:25[/foot]
+Far be it from you – should the Judge of all the Earth not do justice?” <span class="citation">(Genesis 18:25)</span>
 </div></td></tr>